ccdcoe/roboblue/dxlhistorian/README.md

 * Disable the service (optional)
 * Run `./infra/scripts/uninstall.sh` from the distribution root as a super user

+#### Upgrading an existing installation

+No ready-made upgrade scripts are provided at this time.
+Manual upgrades using `pip` are advised.
+The general idea is to first install the newer version of the `robobluekit` package and then update the `dxlhistorian`.

+If any new configuration was added, the configuration files are required to be edited manually.

 ### Operation

 After installation the Historian service requires configuration for the DXL client & itself.
 The DXL client configuration can be obtained in the [traditional way](https://opendxl.github.io/opendxl-client-python/pydoc/provisioningoverview.html) not covered here.